QIICR/dcmqi/docs/user_guide/itkimage2paramap.md

 }
 ```

-`QuantityValueCode`, `MeasurementUnitsCode`, `MeasurementMethodCode`, `SourceImageDiffusionBValues`, `AnatomicRegionSequence` are attributes (code tuples) to describe the meaning the pixels stored in this parametric map. `AnatomicRegionSequence` is the only attribute that is required.
+`QuantityValueCode`, `MeasurementUnitsCode`, `MeasurementMethodCode`, `AnatomicRegionSequence` are attributes (code tuples) to describe the meaning the pixels stored in this parametric map. `AnatomicRegionSequence` is the only attribute that is required.
 All others are optional.

 `DerivedPixelContrast`, `FrameLaterality` are also required attributes.